The Publishers' Guide to Ad Revenue

 Ad Revenue for OTT and CTV

 If app revenue is in its infancy, revenue from OTT and CTV ads just came home from the hospital.
 OTT and CTV publishers are in that golden stage of explosive early growth as Rokus, Apple TVs, and similar devices proliferate in households around the world.
+Obviously, for these channels, ad revenue is generated specifically through video formats.

-Obviously, these channels for ad revenue are video-specific.
 While there is some opportunity for skinned ads and home screen banners, most of the revenue from this arena is going to come from video advertising.
 Fortunately, a rapidly growing number of advertisers are interested in the unique brand exposure OTT and CTV channels can provide.

 How to Start Earning Ad Revenue

-There’s an element of balance here — you have to balance your goals with your earning potential and your audience’s willingness to view ads on your website or app.
-In truth, if you have only just started, the setup and management required to bring in consistent ad revenue may not be worth the time because your audience isn’t yet large enough to generate any meaningful amount of money.
+In truth, if you have only just started, the setup and management required to bring in consistent revenue may not be worth the time because your audience isn’t yet large enough to generate any meaningful amount of money.

 If yours is a hobby site that doesn’t have to pay the bills, that may be fine for you, but you may have other, grander goals that will dictate when and how to start earning ad revenue.
 Here are some of the common goals of today’s publishers, each of which necessitates a different ad revenue strategy: